shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

    - NEW: Added pre-mount and post-mount user scripts (patch submitted by Shantanu Goel)
    - NEW: Allows tweaking TCP/UDP connection tracking timeouts
+   - FIXED: Removed check in Asus's code that would reject txpower > 80 unless you clicked three times on Apply (?!).
+            NOTE: Still not sure power setting even works, as I get -80db from the other end of the house no matter if I use 40 or 500 mW.

 3.0.0.3.108.6: